 [inaudible question ]

-The question was on the Wealth Management slide, we talked about trust and investment income going double digit, but his observation is that trust income is not growing in the industry, and is it coming from trust or investments, and I can tell you that it’s coming from both, but a substantial part of it is coming from trust.
-It’s a real power area for Wachovia.
-Quite frankly, it’s a business that we let atrophy for probably seven to eight years as we fooled around with our delivery mechanism, and we have gone back
+The question was on the Wealth Management slide, we talked about trust and investment income going double digit, but his observation is that trust income is not growing in the industry, and is it coming from trust or investments, and I can tell you that its coming from both, but a substantial part of it is coming from trust.
+Its a real power area for Wachovia.
+Quite frankly, its a business that we let atrophy for probably seven to eight years as we fooled around with our delivery mechanism, and we have gone back

 6